frictionlessdata/frictionlessdata.io/site/blog/2024-06-26-datapackage-v2-release/README.md

 description: We are very excited to announce the release of Data Package v2
 author: Sara Petti
 ---
-We are very excited to announce the release of the version 2.0 of Data Package (previously known as Frictionless Specs).
+We are very excited to announce the release of the version 2.0 of the Data Package standard (previously known as Frictionless Specs).
 Thanks to the generous support of [NLnet](https://nlnet.nl/) from November last year we were able to [focus on reviewing Data Package](https://frictionlessdata.io/blog/2023/11/15/frictionless-specs-update/#additional-deliverables) in order to include features that were often requested throughout the years and improve extensibility for domain-specific implementations.

 Data Package is a standard for data containerisation, which consists of a set of simple yet extensible specifications to describe datasets, data files and tabular data.
 It is a data definition language (DDL) and data API that enhances data FAIRness (findability, accessibility, interoperability, and reusability).
 Since the last releases of Data Package and all its components, the community had requested a few features throught the years that would improve the standard support for specific data types and simplify the extensions.
 Some of the Internet requirements also have evolved meanwhile.
 We therefore used [the issues that had accumulated in the GitHub repository](https://github.com/frictionlessdata/datapackage/issues) to build our Roadmap.